-For Fall 2007 Cohort:
+For Fall 2013 Cohort:

-COMPLETION RATE: 21.28% TRANSFER RATE: 14.31%
+COMPLETION RATE: 27.23 % TRANSFER RATE: 7.19 %

-In compliance with the Student-Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of our College District to make available its completion and transfer rates to all current and prospective students.
-Beginning in Fall 2007, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three-year period.
+In compliance with the Student-Right-To-Know and Campus Security Act of 1990 (Public Law 10-542), it is the policy of our collage district to make available its completion and transfer rates to all current and prospective students.
+Beginning in Fall 2013, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three-year period.
 Their completion and transfer rates are listed above.
 These rates do not represent the success rates of the entire student population at the College nor do they account for student outcomes occurring after this three-year tracking period.

-Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became "transfer prepared" during a three year period, from Fall 2007 to Spring 2010.
-Students who have completed 60 transferable units with a GPA of 2.0 or better are considered "transfer-prepared."
-Students who transferred to another post-secondary institution, prior to attaining a degree, certificate, or becoming "transfer-prepared" during a five semester period, from Spring 2008 to Spring 2010, are transfer students.
+Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became 'transfer prepared' during a three-year period from Fall 2013 to Spring 2016.
+Students who have completed 60 transferable units for a GPA of 2.0 or better are considered 'transfer-prepared'.
+Students who transferred to another post-secondary institution, prior to attaining a degree, certificate, or becoming 'transfer-prepared' during a five-semester period from Spring 2014 to Spring 2016 are transfer students.